Relative R\'enyi Entropy Under Local Quenches in 2D CFTs: Relative R enyi entropy for linear combinations of operators

 If we consider the reduced density matrix $\rho_A^1$ in Eq.~\eqref{holo4.1.1} as a more general density matrix—such as $\rho_A^2$, excited by a linear combination operator, or $\rho_A^3$, representing a mixed state—can the RRE distinguish between $\sigma_1$, $\sigma_2$, and $\sigma_3$?

 For simplicity, let's set

 and it is easy to derive the following relation

 where $S_{k}(\rho^{3}_A)$ represents the $k^{\rm th}$ R\'enyi entropy of $\rho^3_A$.
-Eq.~\eqref{linear_and_mixed_results} shows that, regardless of whether the reference state is a linear combination state or a mixed state, $\sigma_1$, $\sigma_2$, and $\sigma_3$ remain indistinguishable.
+Eq.~\eqref{linear_and_mixed_results} shows that, regardless of whether the reference state is a linear combination state or a mixed state, $\sigma_1$, $\sigma_2$, and $\sigma_3$ remain indistinguishable\footnote{If we consider an unknown density matrix $*$ and only have access to its RRE with respect to $\rho_{2}$ or $\rho_{3}$ (as given in Eq.~\eqref{linear_and_mixed_results}), this information alone is insufficient to distinguish whether $*$ corresponds to $\sigma_{1}$, $\sigma_{2}$, or $\sigma_{3}$. }.
 The quasi-particle picture explains why relative entropy may sometimes fail to distinguish between density matrices that appear entirely different.

 The insertion of a non-chiral operator excites both left- and right-moving quasi-particles, while a purely holomorphic operator excites only a right-moving quasi-particle, and a strictly anti-holomorphic operator excites only a left-moving quasi-particle, as illustrated in Fig.~\ref{figquench1}.